 Ragtag Bunch of Misfits: All of them have a sort of baggage and all have a reputation of being outcasts inside and out their super hero lives.

 Jessica Drew is a gender-swapped clone of Peter Parker made by Roxxon.
 Bitter by the fact that her mere existence makes her alone and her creation was a tampering of ethics, she sought to take Roxxon down by any means necessary.

-Miles Morales was a normal teenaged kid from Brooklyn who was bit by an Oz-infused spider that made him Spider-man.
+Miles Morales was a normal teenaged kid from Brooklyn who was bit by an Oz-infused spider that made him the second Spider-Man.
 He retired after the death of his mother and was convinced to take up super-heroics by Jessica Drew because of what Roxxon does to people like her and Miles.

 Tandy Bowen and Ty Johnson were Student Council Presidents at their individual schools.
 They led presumably normal lives prior to getting powers.
 They got in a car accident on the way to the prom and were hospitalized in a coma.
 Roxxon kidnapped them and experimented on their comatose bodies for a year thus giving them powers.
 After escaping, they find themselves alone and helpless as their family apparently abandoned them during their absence.
 They wanted revenge on Roxxon so the mere invitation from Jessica to take Roxxon down was enough to get them involved.